-The following is a news release from the Lubbock Police Department:
+The following is a news release from the Lubbock Police Department.

-(News release from the Lubbock Police Department)
+(This is a news release from the Lubbock Police Department.)